ibm-cloud-docs/CDN/dynamic-content-acceleration.md

 {: support}

 Dynamic Content Acceleration (DCA) is a technology to accelerate the dynamic web content.
 It provides improved reliability, offload, and network performance over your original web infrastructure, while handling the specific requirements of dynamically generated content — without a costly hardware build-out.
 Using real-time network optimizations and advanced caching techniques, it speeds and secures interactive websites.
+{:shortdesc}

 ## Working with DCA configurations
 {: #dca-configurations}